green-coding-solutions/documentation/README.md

 Following files have been overloaded and should be checked if they are changed on an update:

+- `assets/js/flexsearch.js` (commented out one line due to an Firefox-related issue)
 - `/layouts/_default/single.html` (enable display of the `lead` attribute)
 - `/layouts/partials/*` (Removed integrity protection to run on Cloudflare CDN)
 - `/layouts/index.headers` (Removed CSP netlify)